ssahussai/safe-night-out/README.md

 * AAU, I want to add all my drinking sessions in a list.
 * AAU, I want to be able to add new drink session and be able to edit and delete it if I change my mind later on.
 * AAU, I want to be able to create a drink.
 * AAU, I want to be able to upload photos from my drinking sessions.
+I want to see a "No Photos Uploaded" message if there are no images for the session.

 ## Technologies Used
 * Django